shape-analysis/shape-analysis.github.io/index.md

 This website is home to the French research community on **shapes analysis**, from biomedical imaging to computer assisted design and graphics.

 We organize an **open seminar** in Paris and diffuse announcements related to relevant software tools, conferences and job offers.
 You may subscribe to the <a href="#mailing_list">mailing list</a>, feel free to invite newcomers in the field (interns, students, engineers...).
+You may also consider to subscribe to the <a href="#calendar_feed">calendar feed</a>.

 ### Shape seminar